-4.3 CIPFA's Prudential Code of Practice requires the Council to set a range of indicators each year, one of which is to separately account for non-Housing Revenue Account and Housing Revenue Account expenditure incurred in the financial year.
-Total capital spend in 2014/2015 of £43.4m is split between
+4.3 CIPFA's Prudential Code of Practice requires the Council to set a range of indicators each year, one of which is to separately account for non-Housing Revenue Account

 - 4.4 The original Capital Programme for 2014/2015 was set at £48.5m whilst the amount actually spent in-year was 10.5% less than this.
 This is mainly due to slippage and the underspend will be carried forward to 2015/2016. - 4.5 It is recommended that this expenditure is funded from the following sources:-